-Your Houston dentist for kids understands that every child has unique needs for achieving optimal comfort and relaxation in the dental chair, so we employ a wide range of behavior management techniques, anesthetics, and sedation methods to help your child relax.
-Some children need only local anesthesia to tolerate a dental treatment, and others may need the addition of laughing gas to reduce anxiety.
+Smile Sonrisa Dental & Orthodontics understands that every child has unique needs for achieving optimal comfort and relaxation in the dental chair, so we employ a wide range of behavior management techniques, anesthetics, and sedation methods to help your child relax.
+Some children need only local anesthesia to tolerate dental treatment, and others may require the addition of laughing gas to reduce anxiety.
 Others, however, may need oral conscious sedation because they are more fearful or face physical or mental challenges.
 We can administer oral conscious sedation during all types of procedures, even when performing a simple dental exam or cleaning children’s teeth.

-We will ask you to remain at our dentistry for kids office for a short time for observation and give you a detailed list of post-sedation instructions.
+We will ask you to remain at our clinic for a short time after the procedure is finished for observation and give you a detailed list of post-sedation instructions.
 Your child will be drowsy and have trouble walking after the appointment, so you may want to bring another adult along with you to help your child into the car.
-Because the effects of the medication linger for several hours, you will need to monitor your child carefully to prevent accidental falls.
-If your child wishes to sleep, a side-sleeping position with the chin up is ideal.
-The effects of the local anesthesia take some time to wear off, so observe your child closely to make sure that he or she does not bite or chew the lips and cheeks while still numb.
-Your Houston dentist for kids will call you later in the day to check on your child, but do not hesitate to contact us sooner if you have questions or concerns.
+Because of the effects of the medication linger for several hours, you will need to monitor your child at home too to prevent accidental falls.
+If your child wishes to sleep, a side-sleeping position with the chin-up is ideal.
+The effects of the local anesthesia take some time to wear off, so observe your child and make sure that he or she does not bite or chew the lips and cheeks while still numb.
+Our office will call you later in the day to check on your child, but do not hesitate to contact us sooner if you have any questions or concerns.